 The Geographic distance determines the physical aspect of distance between the two countries such as the size of the country, the nature of transportation and information, climatic conditions, and more.
 It also harps of the geographic distance between the two countries in terms of miles or kilometers that separates the company from the target market or suppliers.
 However, the factors of the internet, social media, and technology have shrunk the distance of transportation time and now with the facility of digital products and services, the constraint of geographic distance has been almost eliminated.

-4) Economic Distance
+4) Economic Analysis

-The fourth and last aspect of the CAGE Framework talks about the differences between the countries relating to income, the purchasing power of the target market, distribution of wealth, and disposable income levels.
+The fourth and last aspect of the CAGE analysis talks about the differences between the countries relating to income, the purchasing power of the target market, distribution of wealth, and disposable income levels.
 It can work as one of the biggest obstacles for the company to expand its business operations on the international level in particular countries.